Isomäki Ice Hall

-Isomäki Areena (also known as West Areena for sponsorship reasons) is an ice hockey arena located in Pori, Finland.
-The arena is used by Porin Ässät and Karhu HT.
-The arena was opened in 1971 and the capacity for hockey games is 6 350.
+Isomäen jäähalli, also known as Enersense Areena for sponsorship reasons is a multi-purpose arena located in Pori, Finland.
+The arena is used by ice hockey clubs Porin Ässät and Porin Kiekko Weljet.
+The arena was opened in 1971 and the capacity for hockey games is 6 150 and for concerts 4 000.

 History

 Artificial ice rink

 The Isomäen tekojäärata (Isomäki artificial ice rink) was originally built as an artificial ice rink in 1964 and replaced the natural ice of Juhannuslehto in the Herralahti district.
 The following year, the B-series matches of the World Hockey Championships in Finland were played on this rink.

 New arena

 The artificial ice was transformed into an arena in 1971 after the first Ässät won the championship for the first time.
 The arena had a capacity of about 8,000 spectators.
 There were no seats at all in the arena, and the ice was surrounded on three sides by a partly wooden standing auditorium.
 The arena was improved during the 1970s and, for example, the first seats were built for about 500 people at the end of the decade.
 At the same time, the arena got its first decent changing rooms.
 In the past, the teams had had to change their equipment in the Pori Stadium a couple of hundred meters away, and walk from there to the arena.
 The standing auditorium was also expanded on top of the changing rooms.
 In the spring of 1978, an all-time record was seen in Isomäki, when the decisive final match of the Finnish Championship League between Ässät and Tappara was crowded to be watched by an estimated 13,000 people.
 The official audience for the match was reported to be 9,364.